 There are a number of things we could work on today that seem likely to influence the long-term future:

 - Reducing extinction risks: We could reduce the risk of catastrophic climate change by putting in place laws and regulations to cut carbon emissions.
 We could reduce the risks from new technologies by investing in research to ensure their safety.
 Alternatively, we could work to improve global cooperation so that we are better able to deal with unforeseen risks that might arise.

 - Changing the values of a civilisation: Values tend to be stable in societies, so attempts to shift values, whilst difficult, could have long-lasting effects.
-Some forms of value change, like increasing altruism, seem robustly good, and may be a way of improving the future.
+Some forms of value change, like increasing altruism, seem robustly good, and may be a way of realizing the very best possible futures.
 However, some forms of value spreading may be harmful.